Tips for Choosing a Childcare Provider

 2 – Identifying a High Quality Childcare Service

 Once you have decided on the type of childcare you need, the next step should be to research quality childcare providers in your area.
 The most important thing to begin with is to determine that the childcare provider is Tusla registered and that they have appropriate policies and procedures in place to ensure your child’s protection.
 Being enrolled with a Tusla registered provider is also necessary requirement in order to receive the Universal Childcare Subsidy.
 You can read more about this and other childcare subsidies here.

 Qualifications are also important, as is the provider’s experience and training.
 As of December 2016, all childcare workers must now hold a minimum of FETAC level 5 in order to work in a crèche.
 This has ensured that high standards in childcare are maintained.
 All new members of the Park Academy Childcare team receive three months induction training as well as training in first aid.
 Our team also participate in regular training workshops throughout their career.
-Encouraging and supporting our staff to enhance their skills and experience is key to our employee culture a key part of our employee culture and this plays a big role in ensuring the high quality service that we are proud to provide for our families.
+Encouraging and supporting our employees to enhance their skills is a key part of our employee culture at Park Academy Childcare.
+It ensures that we attract and retain the best childcare professionals, who can deliver the high quality service that our families trust us to provide.
 Find out more about our fantastic Care and Education team and the role that they play in staff development here.

 In today’s economy childcare is one of a parent’s main expenses, so it is important to ensure that you are receiving a high quality service.
 Work out your maximum budget for childcare and decide what is most important to you in terms of your child’s care.
 Then assess potential childcare providers on this basis.